 The labor, materials, tools and other costs of improving buildings, other than minor or routine repairs.
 Includes when the use of a building is changed to an emergency shelter and the cost of this change and any rehabiliation costs does not exceed 75 percent of the value of the building before the change in use.

 Rehabilitation that involves costs of 75 percent or less of the value of the building before rehabilitation.
 Examples of renovation projects include jobs like kitchen or bathroom remodels, upgrading windows or adding a deck.

-A HUD funded rental assistance program for low income households.
-Section 8- Housing Choice Vouchers (HCV) provide rental assistance for households to use renting in the private market.
-Section 8 Project-Based Rental Assistance (PBRA) is attached to a specific property.
-In both programs, the tenant pays 3% of monthly income for rent with HUD paying the owner the remainder, up to the area's Fair Market Rent (FMR).
+Section 8 Housing Choice Vouchers (HCV) provide rental assistance for households to use renting in the private market.
+Section 8 Project-Based Rental Assistance (PBRA) is attached to a specific home or apartment community.
+In both programs, the tenant pays 30% of monthly income for rent with HUD paying the owner the remainder, up to the area's Fair Market Rent (FMR).